karthick965938/PyEmotion/README.md

 # PyEmotion

-**[PyEmotion-Version 1.0.0](https://pypi.org/project/PyEmotion/)** - A Python package for Facial Emotion Recognition using PyTorch
+**[PyEmotion-Version 1.0.0](https://pypi.org/project/PyEmotion/)** - A Python package for Facial Emotion Recognition using PyTorch.
 PyEmotion is a python package which is helping to get the emotion of the person.

 [![python version](https://img.shields.io/badge/Python-3.6-yellow)](https://pypi.org/project/PyEmotion/)